SWOSSAA CONSTITUTION

 BY-LAW 7 – CONVENOR’S EXPENSES

-A convenor should not
+A convenor

-convenor being responsible for said expenses.
+result in convenor being responsible for said expenses.

-Activity convenors shall submit to the
+Activity convenors shall submit to

-Secretary-Treasurer a financial statement and written report within 14 days
+the Secretary-Treasurer a financial statement and written report within 14 days

 after the SWOSSAA event.
 This statement